+The human skeleton offers great insight into someone’s life.
+Not only can it show signs of disease, malnutrition and injuries, it can also reveal a person’s sex.
 Male skulls tend to be larger than female skulls, with heavier bones and a larger brain case.
 On the face area, there are bigger brow ridges, thicker jawbones and cheekbones.
 The chin is more square than a female’s chin, which is generally more pointed.

-On the other hand, there’s the pelvis.
+Then there’s the pelvis.
 The female pelvis is shaped like a wide, oval bowl with a large opening at the top and a slightly smaller opening at the bottom.
 If a female has had children, the pelvis will also show this.
 The male pelvis is generally more narrow; the opening at the bottom is more heart-shaped than oval.

 - Male And Female Mummies (Brooklyn Museum)